VHS Revival revisits one of the most influential sci-fi movies in all of cinema.

 Sarah Connor – Should I tell you about your father?
 Boy, that’s a tough one.
 Will it affect your decision to send him here, knowing that he is you father?
 If you don’t send Kyle, you can never be.
 God, a person can go crazy thinking about all this…

-It is here where the movie’s other memorable set-piece takes place, as the myopic and irrepressible Terminator wipes out an entire precinct of powerless cops.
-This is arguably the most ruthless, single killing spree from a horror character, and one that gave birth to the iconic line that almost never was, transforming Schwarzenegger into a cultural phenomenon almost overnight, while handing the movie’s director the golden key to Hollywood.
+It is here where the movie’s other memorable set-piece takes place, the myopic and irrepressible Terminator wiping out an entire precinct of powerless cops.
+This is arguably the most ruthless, single killing spree from a horror character, and one that gave birth to the iconic line that almost never was, transforming Schwarzenegger into a cultural phenomenon almost overnight.

 The Terminator opened a lot of doors for a lot of people.
 It is also a wonderful movie, and certainly one of the most groundbreaking science fiction stories to ever grace the silver screen.
 Some believe its blockbusting sequel to be the superior movie, and in some respects they have a point, but I like to think of each as two completely different productions attached to the same central story, both of which achieving their goals flawlessly, which is the most we can ask of any movie.

 ‘T2’ is an exhilarating slice of blockbuster action, groundbreaking for its special effects and uniquely humorous in its approach.
 Like Cameron’s other flawless exercise in sequel making, Aliens, it defies our expectations, taking a character of colossal menace and transforming him into a humane and likeable entity, and although the director’s cut would prove laborious for large segments, the original theatrical release is flawlessly paced and infinitely rewatchable.